gnicol/GitSwarm/perforce_swarm/doc-ee/install/migration_from_gitlab.md

      instance matches the originating GitLab EE instance.**

-    This is a known issue; the workaround is to ensure that the GitSwarm EE instance to which you are restoring has the same hostname as the GitLab EE instance from which you took the backup.
+    This is a known issue; the workaround is to ensure that the GitSwarm EE instance to which you are restoring has the same fully-qualified domain name (FQDN) as the GitLab EE instance from which you took the backup.
 You will also need to update the `external_url` entry in `/etc/gitswarm/gitswarm.rb` before performing the restore.

 1. **After performing the restore, running the recommended check results in the following file permissions errors:**